-4. Data Analysis
+4. Data analysis

-In this section, we apply our methodology to a case-control study for breast cancer arising from a large prospective cohort at the National Cancer Institute: the Prostate, Lung, Colorectal and Ovarian cancer screening trial (Canzian et al., 2010).
+In this section, we apply our method to a case-control study for breast cancer arising from a large prospective cohort at the National Cancer Institute: the Prostate, Lung, Colorectal and Ovarian cancer screening trial (Canzian et al., 2010).
 The design of this study is described in detail by Prorok et al. (2000) and Hayes et al. (2000).
-The cohort data consisted of 622, 449 women, of whom 3.56% developed breast cancer (Pfeiffer et al., 2013).
-The case-control study analyzed here consists of 753 controls and 658 cases.
-Although π_1 is known in this population, we analyze the data both with π_1 known and with π_1 unknown but with a rare disease approximation.
+The cohort data consisted of 622 449 women, of whom 3.56% developed breast cancer (Pfeiffer et al., 2013).
+The case-control study analysed here consists of 753 controls and 658 cases.
+Although $\pi_1$ is known in this population, we analyse the data both with $\pi_1$ known and with $\pi_1$ unknown but using a rare disease approximation.

 We had data available on genotypes for 21 single nucleotide polymorphisms that have been previously associated with breast cancer based on large genome-wide association studies.
 The polygenic risk score was defined by a weighted combination of the genotypes, with the weights defined by log-odds-ratio coefficients reported in prior studies.
-We examined the interaction of the polygenic risk score with age at menarche (X), a known risk factor for breast cancer, defined as the binary indicator of whether the age at menarche exceeds 13 or not.
-We also adjust the model for age as a continuous variable, denoted here as Z, so that the model fitted is
+We examined the interaction of the polygenic risk score with age at menarche, X, a known risk factor for breast cancer, defined as the binary indicator of whether the age at menarche exceeds 13 or not.
+We also adjust the model for age as a continuous variable, denoted here by Z, so that the model fitted is

-$$pr(D=1) = H(\beta_0 + \beta_G G + \beta_X X + \beta{GX} GX + \beta_Z Z). \tag{10}$$
+$$pr(D = 1) = H(\beta_0 + \beta_G G + \beta_X X + \beta{GX} G X + \beta_Z Z).$$

-Results in which age was categorized as $< 35, 35-40, 40-45, \ldots, > 75$ were similar.
+Results when age was categorized as $<35, 35-40, 40-45, \ldots, >75$ were similar.